 “Might be a big assumption.”

 She shrugged.
 “We're getting a lot of information about the basic configuration of that ship but not much else.”

 Indeed the unidentified starship seemed to be entirely made up of compound curves.
 It was a sharp contrast to the Glendower, a chunky lifting body with stubby wings and sharp edges.

 Bracert still sat at the helm as the ship was at a high stage of alert.
 “I'll bet that thing is a pig to fly in a planetary atmosphere.”

 “As opposed to a brick like this?”
 Watkins asked.

 “Point taken, Madam Exec,” she answered.
 “There are definitely good things that can be said for unlimited fusion power and counter-grav systems.”

-"They probably would have said the same thing until their ship had its embolism," Staumpitz commented.
-"I just wish they would wake up their comm section.
-They are going to need some help and we're probably the only candidate within several light years."
+“They probably would have said the same thing until their ship had its embolism,” Staumpitz commented.
+“I just wish they would wake up their comm section.
+They will need some help, and we're probably the only candidate within several light years.”